lisp-mirror/clcon/README.md

 An attempt to adapt [tkcon](http://tkcon.sourceforge.net/) to Common Lisp (communication via SWANK)

-To test,
-1. Start your lisp, load swank and do
+To test, start your lisp, load swank and do

 ```
 #!lisp
 (swank:create-server :port 4009 :dont-close t)
 ```

-2. Then set up path to :clcon-server system and load it
+Then set up path to :clcon-server system and load it
 ```
 (push "path/to/clcon-server/" asdf:*central-registry*)
 (asdf:load-system :clcon-server)
 ```

-3. Start clcon.tcl .
+Then start clcon.tcl .
 It should connect automatically to swank.

-4. Then you can type in expression like
+Then type in expression like

 ```
 #!lisp